ClickCease Perform an SEO audit | 16 steps checklist to better rankings

 5. Test your website’s speed and optimize performance

-Perform a page speed test with Google PageSpeed Insight.
+Perform a page speed test with Google PageSpeed Insights.
 Insert your website and see the results.

 6. Make sure your website is mobile-friendly

-Websites without an SSL certificate appear as “Not Secure” in browsers, which deter visitors.
+Websites without an SSL certificate appear as “Not Secure” in browsers, which deters visitors.
 It is important to make sure your site is safe for both users and search engines.

-Check for missing SSL protocol or missing SSL redirects in Morningscore.
+Check for missing SSL protocols or missing SSL redirects in Morningscore.

 8. Analyze your sitemap and make sure it’s error-free

-Morningscore shows you which landinpages are missing a sitemap, missing SSL redirect.
-404-pages etc. Get a guide on how to fix the issue as well.
+Morningscore shows you which landing pages are missing a sitemap or SSL redirect, as well as 404 pages and more.
+You also get a practical guide on how to fix the issues.

 9. Optimize your on-page SEO

-- Use headings (H1, H2, etc.) to structure content logically.
+• Use of headings (H1, H2, etc.) to structure content logically.

-- Use internal links to distribute link equity, guide users, and help search engines understand your site’s structure.
+• Use of internal links to distribute link equity, guide users, and help search engines understand your site’s structure.

 Read more about on-page SEO in the article.